 If you choose to undergo surgery to treat your prostate cancer, a date for your operation can usually be scheduled just a couple of weeks after your initial consultation.

 Before the operation

-- Your operation will usually start at either 9 a.m. or 1 p.m. and take 2-3 hours.
+Your operation will usually start at either 9 am or 1 pm and take approximately 2 hours.
 You will be asleep during the operation but will be offered an injection in the back (spinal anaesthesia) before you go to sleep to numb you from the waist down so that when you wake up after the operation you will be entirely comfortable.

-- Most patients will need to have the pelvic lymph nodes that drain the prostate removed.
+If your pre-operative PET CT scan suggests it, you may need to have some of the pelvic lymph nodes that drain the prostate removed.
 These are structures that filter infection and cancer from the fluid returning from the tissues into the circulation.
 You have several hundred of these structures and if some are removed then the fluid simply finds another channel to flow through to return to the circulation.
-Removing these lymph nodes completes the staging of your cancer but the main reason for their removal is that it increases the probability of cure.
+Removing these lymph nodes completes the staging of your cancer and will also increase the probability of cure.

 After the operation

 At the end of the operation the anaesthetic drugs are discontinued and you will gradually wake up.
 You will probably not remember anything before waking up in the Recovery Room with an oxygen mask on your face, two drips in your arm and a catheter in place.
 You will stay there for at least an hour before going back to your room.
 The purpose of this time is to make sure that your vital signs are normal, that your catheter is draining well, you are comfortable and not feeling sick.
 It is normal to have the sensation of wanting to pass urine – this is due to the presence of the catheter and the surgery on your bladder.